 and local, county or state codes, while following risk management tips can help reduce unnecessary costs and accidents in the workplace.

-Each week of the month focuses on a different initiative:
+Throughout May, each week of Building Safety Month focuses on a different initiative:

 Building Safety Tips for the Workplace

 Managing risks that could lead to injuries or accidents in the workplace is essential for businesses of all sizes.
 With so many building codes to adhere to and new ones popping up all the time, business owners may wonder if their organizations are “up to code” – and how to maintain compliance going forward.
 However, remember that proper risk management can help prevent accidents, injuries and fines for infractions that can cost thousands of dollars.

 This Building Safety Month, here are a few tips that can help your organization maintain code compliance, and ensure the safety of your employers in the workplace:

 - Inspect walkways and parking lots.
 Check parking lots by looking for potholes, depressions and uneven walkways or wheel stops in parking spaces that need repairing.
 Provide proper marking for changes in elevation, parking stops and parking spaces.

 - Help prevent slips, trips and falls.
 Install non-slip stair treads or slip resistant stair coverings.
 Use caution markers for wet areas, and clean up any spills immediately to further decrease the risk of slips, trips and falls.
 Place rain mats at all entry points, and use non-slip mats for wet areas, such as around ice machines or sinks.

 - Provide proper lighting and means of egress.
 Make sure emergency lighting is installed and in good condition; create a testing program to ensure they are in working order at all times.
 All exit signs should be identified and illuminated with a clear, unobstructed path to the exit.